Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/getstarted/getstarted.md

 ## Introduction
 This lab will show you how to get started with your workshop with a remote desktop session.

-Estimated Time: 10 minutes

 ### Objectives
 In this lab, you will:
 - Start the remote desktop session
-- Launch Enterprise Manager 24ai
+- Login to Enterprise Manager 24ai

+*Estimated Time*: 10 minutes

 ### Prerequisites

+***Ensure that your browser’s pop-up blocker is disabled before starting the lab, as the remote desktop session will open in a new tab.***

 ## Task 1: Start the remote desktop session

 1. Click on the remote desktop link in the Apex app